Study-Unit Description

 Study-Unit Aims:

 Cognitive Science is a field that strongly relies on experimentation.
-The aim of this study-unit is familiarize the student with different aspects of cognitive science experiments, as well as the epistemological foundations of causal inference.
-The unit will familiarize students with classic texts on these issues as well as topic-specific applications of experimental research.
+The aim of this study-unit is familiarise the student with different aspects of cognitive science experiments - including their implementation in state of the art software, as well as the epistemological foundations of causal and statistical inference.
+The unit will familiarise students with classic texts on these issues as well as topic-specific applications of experimental research.
 Particular attention is given to the multivariate data sets that typically arise in cognitive science with multiple dependencies of data points (in time-series, repeated-measure studies).
-To handle such data structures, it is necessary to be able to employ basic principles of computer programming, which are taught in the study-unit.
 This should equip the students with the necessary knowledge to embark on an experimental study of their own.

 Learning Outcomes: